dylansc/deployment_workshop/README.md

 Today we’re going to create a Docker container for the app that we built in Short Assignment 7, and then we’re going to deploy this container on Digital Ocean.

+Be sure to look out for the following notations:
+* :computer: run in terminal
+* :rocket: this is a key step

-Install docker for mac os or windows:
+:rocket: Install docker for mac os or windows:
 [Mac OS](https://store.docker.com/editions/community/docker-ce-desktop-mac?tab=description)

 Windows users should download [Docker Toolbox] (https://www.docker.com/products/docker-toolbox)